 The grant covers travel and basic living expenses of African mathematicians working in Africa (from a developing country, as defined by the IMU for all its schemes) during the sabbatical.

 A completed application form must include all of the following documents as one PDF Document:

-Only applications submitted and completed by the deadline can be considered for the program.
+Only applications submitted and completed by the respective deadlines can be considered for the program.

 Applicants are advised to send in applications at least two weeks prior to the deadline, in case of missing information or documents.

-The grant con cover only for the applicant up to 5,000 USD:
+The grant con cover only the following costs for the applicant up to 5,000 USD:

-All invoices for travel cost, visa, insurance, accommodation and up to four taxi receipts and all boarding tickets have to be kept by the grantee and be sent (original) to the CDC/ IMU Secretariat by regular mail.
+All invoices for travel cost, visa, insurance, accommodation and up to four taxi receipts and all boarding tickets have to be kept by the grantee and be sent (original) to the CDC/ IMU Secretariat by post.

 If you travel during public holidays in the host country and while the host institution is closed for public holidays (e.g. during Christmas time) you cannot received basic living cost during the period the institution is closed, but your accommodation cost can be paid.